 But, even with the current benefits that they provide, there is a way to utilize the CNC machine manufacturing process for other industries.

 Feeding the Machine

 Before the CNC machine starts stripping away material, the design goes from sketch to computer-aided design (CAD), and is then imported into CAM/CNC software to generate the so-called "G-code" which controls the CNC machine.

 However, this process can be an impediment for companies that want to offer customizable products.
 Products typically come in a few variations of sizes, colors, and material.
 The customer must then choose from these limited options and settle with something that may not suit their exact specifications.

 The reason?
 Flexible configuration options have a significant impact on cost.
 Imagine that a customer wants to change the parameters of a dining table.
 They would have to tell the new specifications to the designer, who would then spend their precious time adjusting the design before feeding it to the machine.
 CNC machining is already more costly than mass production techniques, so adding more time for custom designs would make costs skyrocket.

 Solutions and Benefits

 This was the scenario that KILO, a Dutch furniture manufacturer, found themselves in.
 Demand for their customizable furniture was increasing fast and with it, the need to draft specific manufacturing diagrams for individual pieces by hand.
-To solve this, KILO reached out to Salsita Software, hoping our 3D Product Configurator Framework would allow them to automate this process.
+To solve this, KILO reached out to Salsita, hoping our 3D Configurator would allow them to automate this process.